athomasoriginal/com.betweentwoparens/src/posts/005-deploy-clojurescript-on-nginx.md

 :::

 A few things to note:
-- we use `clojure` rather than `clj` as `clj` include `rlwrap`, but they are the same for our purposes.
+- we use `clojure` instead of `clj`
 - when you run this container you want to run it from the root of the app
-- will copy everything in the root project to a generically name folder called `app`
+- this will copy everything in the root project to a generically name folder called `app`

 This docker file is responsible for building our artifacts that we performed in step 2 earlier.
 Now lets go ahead and move to the root of our project and run that dockerfile and see if everything works:

 ```bash
 docker build -t \